 How can the problem be solved?

-What children need most is a reading method written in their language and teachers who know how to motivate them.
+What children need most are texbooks written in their language and teachers who know how to motivate them.
 Our program ensures both.

 We worked on the concept of our books with Central African teachers, who thus had the opportunity for the first time ever to teach in their mother tongue.